Sabretooth (character): Early history

 Creed is recruited into a top secret CIA covert ops unit known as Team X, with allies John Wraith (Kestrel), Logan (Wolverine), Silver Fox (whose death was a hoax), and David North (Maverick).
 On one mission, the psychopathic Sabretooth kills a crucial scientist during a battle against Russian supersoldier Omega Red, causing Team X to break up.
 During this period, he fathers a son, Graydon Creed, with the mutant shapeshifter Mystique, who is undercover in the guise of a spy named Leni Zauber.
-Graydon grows up to found Friends of Humanity, an anti-mutant organization, and while running for president is assassinated by Mystique from an alternate future.
+Graydon grows up to found the Friends of Humanity, an anti-mutant organization.
+While running for president, Graydon is assassinated by a time-traveling Mystique from the future.

 After the disbanding of Team X, Logan and Victor meet up again, as friends, when Logan learns of anti-mutant forces within the government.
 Victor and Logan form a team of rebel mutants, and Victor falls in love with a mutant named Holo.
 Eventually, Creed grows tired of the fighting and wants to leave with Holo, but she has already decided against it.
 In the final conflict, Holo is mortally wounded.
 Creed blames Logan for her death.

 Next, Sabretooth is recruited by the Weapon X program, but it is unknown what, if any, enhancements he receives.
 As part of the program, his memories are tampered with by the psychic mutant Aldo Ferro, also known as Psi-Borg.

 In 1968, Creed (using the alias Sabretooth) works as a mercenary assassin in Saigon.
 An individual called the "White Devil", involved in the disappearance of soldiers and locals, contacts Sabretooth and offers to employ him as one of his own enforcers.
 Sabretooth accepts.

 Supervillain

-Emerging as a costumed villain, Sabretooth becomes partners with the Constrictor and the two act as enforcers for major criminal interests.
-Sabretooth battles Iron Fist and is badly beaten.
-Sabretooth and the Constrictor then fight Iron Fist, Luke Cage, Misty Knight, and Colleen Wing only to be defeated again.
-With the Constrictor, Creed begins to stalk and kill human beings for pleasure, which earns him the newspaper title of "The Slasher"; he also attacks Misty Knight again.
-With the Constrictor, he attacks Harmony Young, but they are defeated by Luke Cage.
-The Constrictor and Sabretooth dissolve their partnership, and Sabretooth nearly kills the Constrictor at one time.

 Sabretooth battling Spider-Man on the cover of The Spectacular Spider-Man #116.